Improx/ModifiedValues/README.md

 * `ModifiedBool`
 * `ModifiedEnum<YourEnum>`

 You can wrap other types without needing to create new classes simply by using `ModifiedValue<MyType>`, it just won't have as much functionality by default.
-For example `ModifiedFloat` inherits from `ModifiedValue<float>` and adds a bunch of methods on top, such as `Add` and `Mul`.
+For example `ModifiedFloat` too inherits from `ModifiedValue<float>` and adds a bunch of methods on top, such as `Add` and `Mul`.
 With a generic wrapper, you can still apply modifiers with any custom operations:

 ```C#
 ModifiedValue<MyType> myValue = new MyType();